tarantool/cartridge/rst/cartridge_dev.rst

     local router_role = cartridge.service_get('vshard-router')
     router_role.get('hot'):call(...)

-If you have no roles specified, you can access a static router as before:
+If you have no roles specified, you can access a static router as before (when Tarantool Cartridge was unaware of groups):

 .. code-block:: lua

     local vhsard = require('vshard')
     vshard.router.call(...)

-However, when using the new API, you must call a static router with a colon:
+However, when using the current group-aware API, you must call a static router with a colon:

 .. code-block:: lua